-The SIDRA MODEL FUNDAMENTALS training program is offered for SIDRA users with all levels of experience.
-It will be of benefit to traffic and transport professionals and students interested in the essential concepts of traffic modelling and principles of traffic analysis.
+This online training program is offered for traffic and transport professionals and students with any level of experience.
+It will be of benefit to people interested in the essential concepts of traffic modelling and principles of traffic analysis.

 This training will focus on traffic variables, concepts and principles that need to be understood for effective intersection and network modelling from a practical perspective using an analytical software tool such as SIDRA INTERSECTION.
 These traffic variables are of importance in preparing input, interpreting output, and calibrating the model for best representation of real-life traffic conditions.

 The knowledge gained at this online training will be useful generally in the use of all traffic and transport modelling software tools.

 We will conduct these training sessions using Webex Meetings via a high speed Fibre connection from our office located in Melbourne, Australia.

 The SIDRA MODEL FUNDAMENTALS online training program consists of 3 Modules.

 The following presenters will conduct this training program:

 Mark Besley is a scientist and software specialist who has worked in the traffic management area since 1980s.
 He has been making a significant contribution to the development of the SIDRA INTERSECTION software in collaboration with Dr Rahmi Akçelik during the last 30+ years.
 He has trained several thousand professionals in over 300 workshops, courses and seminars.

 Mark has been involved in many aspects of research on traffic operations including traffic network models, incident detection, fuel consumption estimation, traffic data collection and analysis.